I-Muhaimenul/iutps_static/README.md

 # iutps_static
 This is iutps website without any db content.
 As there is no db support, so this static version is uploaded in the iutps.iutoic-dhaka.edu.

+This website is developed by Muhaimenul Islam (facebook.com/muhaimenul)